osamaqarem/react-native-freeotp/README.md

 # react-native-freeotp

-Generates the same TOTP tokens as [FreeOTP](https://freeotp.github.io/) from your React Native app.
+Native module for generating the same TOTP tokens as [FreeOTP](https://freeotp.github.io/) from your React Native app.

 ## Installation